Steph Cunningham: Family and relationships

 In late 2002, more than two years after Steph's arrival, her family were introduced to the series.
 The dynamics of the Dean family evolved with time.
 They were initially a dysfunctional unit, but in a different way to other Hollyoaks families, as they tended to disrupt the lives of others whilst being happy amongst themselves.
 Upon their arrival, actress Helen Pearson, who plays mother Frankie Dean, assessed that they were "really supportive of each other", and "quite solid, like an old-fashioned family unit", despite their lack of finances which required them to undertake "various scams to keep body and soul together."
 As time went on, the Deans were affected by affairs and parental separation, more typical of the soap's other families.

+Writers introduced Steph into a friendship group with the show's other teenagers who included Zara Morgan (Kelly Greenwood), Abby Davies (Helen Noble), Lisa Hunter (Gemma Atkinson), Lee Hunter (Alex Carter) and Brian Drake (Jonathan Le Billon).
+Steph was portrayed differently to the rest of the group, with the example of a story involving a rumour club.
+The students are set a task of creating a rumour club to assess how quickly gossip can spread around a community.
+The assignment is supposed to be fun but the possibility of people getting emotionally hurt excites Steph.
+Stenson told an Inside Soap reporter that Steph's motivation is "purely evil".
+She enjoys "setting the cat amongst the pigeons" and watching her handiwork play out.
+Writers showcased Steph's "bitchy" side perfectly in the story, as she creates a rumour about Mandy Richardson (Sarah Jayne Dunn) and Laura Burns (Lesley Johnston) being lesbians and in a relationship.
+Lee dislikes Steph's plans but writers showed the Steph's nasty influence over her friends when Lee is too afraid to oppose her.
+Stenson concluded it showed Steph disliked other "pretty girls" and "likes nothing better than being a cow" towards them.